Ceramic Course by Ceramic Studio 1300, 2019

-- Within the theoretical lessons, the ceramicist Irina Jibuti will read the series of lectures about the traditional and contemporary history of ceramics, as well as conduct a masterclass on ceramic materials and firing technologies.
+- Within the theoretical lessons, the ceramicist Irina Jibuti read the series of lectures about the traditional and contemporary history of ceramics, as well as conduct a masterclass on ceramic materials and firing technologies.

-Crossing into the Electric Magnetic Vol. 2
+Crossing into the Electric Magnetic Vol. 2, 2019

 Workshop is free for resident artists already staying at AqTushetii, and for visitors staying in Omalo who fund their own transport, accommodation and catering.

-Black and white photography workshop
+Black and white photography workshop, 2019

-Tushetian Rug Weaving Workshop
+Tushetian Rug Weaving Workshop, 2019

-Crossing into The Electric Magnetic
+Crossing into The Electric Magnetic vol. 1, 2018

-Caucasus All Frequency Festival, CAFF
+Caucasus All Frequency Festival, CAFF, 2018

-CAFF brings together two special groups:
+CAFF brought together two special groups:

-The primary goal of the Caucasus All Frequency Fest is to illustrate the ways in which local music from the Caucasus region can be preserved and popularized through an engagement between traditional and experimental musicians.
+The primary goal of the Caucasus All Frequency Fest was to illustrate the ways in which local music from the Caucasus region can be preserved and popularized through an engagement between traditional and experimental musicians.
 We believe CAFF is the perfect environment for this diverse group of musicians to express themselves, educate each other, and raise awareness of their own unique musical voices.
 CAFF will serve to both support traditional musicians and to inspire a new generation of creative ones.